 Chicken Caprese Salad Recipe

 Let’s talk ingredients for a second.
 As I mentioned, a traditional Caprese salad is very simple.
-Just as few ingredients round out a flavor explosion.
+Just a few ingredients round out a flavor explosion.
 I like to take that a step further.
 I start by marinating the chicken.
-For this marinade recipe you will need:

 How to Make Chicken Caprese Salad